Gustav-Rixon/M7011E/README.md

   Setup MySQL database from our database schema [ADD FILE NAME]

-  Configure configuration.json in conf with your database credentials.
+  Configure configuration.json in conf and in FrontEnd/server/keys.json with your database credentials.
 You can also change the keys for the JWT tokens which we recommend.

 ## Usage